 If you don’t really know which fishing charter you would to book, you may go to a marina charter office.
 They will help you decide which type of fishing charter you would like and then offer you a boat.
 What you need to know is, the boat they offer you is next up on their rotation schedule.
 Marinas that have charter offices, book trips for all their boats. after a boat is booked, that boat moves to the bottom of the rotation board.
 As other boats are booked, the rotation continues until every boat is booked.
 Then the process starts over again.
 This is why booking a charter direct may be a better choice for you.

-Charter boat brokers are just what they are.
-Before the internet took over, charter offices were the primary source for brokers.
+Charter boat brokers are simply those companies, marina charter offices or individuals who make a commission off consumers for using their services .
+Before the internet took over, most people booked fishing trips using word of mouth or referrals.
+Most marina’s have charter offices on premises where walk up or just in time fishing trips could be booked.
+The primary source for consumers to book fishing charters today is to book direct.
+However, there are many online brokers paying sponsored ads on search engines like google, bing, yahoo, etc. Because they make so much money off unsuspecting anglers, many pay big bucks in advertising to lure you in.
 Brokers provide a much needed service for those new charter boats to get a little business while they are trying to get established and have their own customer base.
-Examples of online brokers are: Fishingbooker.com, Fisherguiding.com, Tripshock.com, and Fareharbor.com
+Examples of online brokers are: Fishingbooker.com, Fisherguiding.com, Tripshock.com, captainexperiences.com and Fareharbor.com

-Why Brokers Are Not Good For You -
+Why Fishing Charter Brokers Are Not Good For Consumers –

-For those of us who have been in business for some time, understand how important it is to be able to make a living as a charter fishing guide.
-Because brokers take 15% to 25% of the price of a fishing charter off the top, fishing guides don't have the revenue to provide you with the best fishing trip.
+For those of us who have been in business for some time, we understand how hard it is to make a living as a charter fishing guide.
+Since brokers take 15% to 30% of the price of a fishing charter off the top, fishing guides don’t have the revenue to provide you with the best fishing trip.
 The profit in charter fishing ranges from 5% to 10% based on gross sales.
 When a charter boat has a broker skimming 15% to 25% off the top, the charter boat ends up working for no profit.
-For every 4 trips a charter boat runs, the 5th one they run fro free.
+For every 4 trips a charter boat runs, the 5th one they run for free.
 Nobody can make a living for very long when you are fishing for free.
-After charter boats pay a broker, they don't have the money to pay for the fuel it takes to get you far enough offshore to where the big fish are.
+After charter boats pay a broker, they don’t have the money to pay for the fuel it takes to get you far enough offshore to where the big fish are.
 These boats have to run slow and can only fish areas that see a lot of fishing pressure.
-This means their customers don't get the quality they deserve.
+This means their customers don’t get the quality they deserve.